micmejia/bible-dump/NKJV/John/John 11.md

 And one of them, Caiaphas, being high priest that year, said to them, "You know nothing at all,

 ###### 50
-nor do you consider that it is expedient for [^e]us that one man should die for the people, and not that the whole nation should perish."
+nor do you consider that it is expedient for us that one man should die for the people, and not that the whole nation should perish."

 ###### 51
 Now this he did not say on his own _authority;_ but being high priest that year he prophesied that Jesus would die for the nation,